Zeaman/refrigerator_object_detection/Detecting_TFLite_Guide.md

 ```

 ## Step 3.
 Move TFLite Model into Directory
-Next, take the custom TFLite model that was trained and downloaded from the Colab notebook and move it into the C:\tflite1 directory.
+Next, move the custom TFLite model that was trained and downloaded from the Colab notebook and move it into the C:\tflite1 directory.
 It should be in a file called `custom_model_lite.zip`.
-Move that file to the C:\tflite1 directory, use:
+Move that file to the C:\webcam_detect directory, use:

 Navigate to Source Directory:
 ```